 When installing wood-fired heating, it’s important to find a qualified professional installer who can properly size and design the system.
-Prices can vary, so it’s also key to get a few quotes from different installers.
+It’s best to get a few quotes from different installers, to compare prices.

-For you to claim financial support through the Renewable Heat Incentive (RHI), the installer, equipment and fuel will need to be accredited.
+You must use an accredited installer to claim the Boiler Upgrade Scheme grant.
 There’s a searchable database of installers on the Microgeneration Certification Scheme (MCS) website.

-For biomass equipment not eligible for the RHI (such as a standalone log stove) you could use the HETAS website to find retailers and installers.
+More generally (such as for a standalone log stove) you could use the HETAS website to find retailers and installers.
 In addition, some installers will have voluntarily joined other professional bodies that promote high standards.

 How do wood fuel costs compare to other options?

 Buying one bag of pellets at a time would be expensive.
 If you go for bulk delivery you could pay costs similar to or less than fossil fuels.
-Paying £250 for a tonne of pellets is 5.5 pence per kWh, which compares well with other fuels.
-If you have a large hopper you could buy a few tonnes of pellets at once, dropping the cost to 4.5p per kWh.
+The size of hopper will determine how much you can buy at once.

 Bought in bulk, log fuel should be cheaper than pellets, but it will depend on your location.
 Logs are cheapest (and therefore make most sense) in very rural areas where there’s plenty of locally harvested fuel available.
-The moisture content is important with logs, because freshly cut wood is much heavier.
+The moisture content is important when buying logs by weight, because freshly cut wood is much heavier.
 It will get much lighter after you store and dry it.

 Beyond the price per supplied kWh, how efficiently you burn the fuel will then be important.
 A modern pellet or log boiler has similar efficiency to a modern oil or gas boiler.
 However, an older or more basic appliance (e.g. a log stove or range) will not be as efficient, so your effective heating costs will be much higher.
 A 90% efficient appliance uses about three-quarters as much fuel as a 75% efficient appliance.

 Related QuestionsHow should I store log or pellet fuel?